qiime2/docs/source/tutorials/moving-pictures.rst

       qiime tools view demux-qual-plots.qzv

-   Alternatively, you can view artifacts and visualizations at `view.qiime2.org <https://view.qiime2.org>`__ by uploading files or providing URLs.
+   Alternatively, you can view QIIME 2 artifacts and visualizations at `view.qiime2.org <https://view.qiime2.org>`__ by uploading files or providing URLs.
 There are also precomputed results linked above that can be viewed or downloaded.

 .. question::
    Based on the plots you see in ``demux-qual-plots.qzv``, what values would you choose for ``--p-trunc-len`` and ``--p-trim-left`` in this case?